tesujimath/bash-env-elvish/README.md

 - importing Bash environment into Elvish
 - extracting Bash style shell variables from source files like `/etc/os-release`
+- exporting Elvish function which has the same effect on environment as a Bash function
 - activating/deactivating Python virtualenv
 - nvm for Node version management